coreBOS/coreBOSDocumentation/user/pages/11.others/04.devel/01.issue_tracker/01.start/01.issue/80/item.md

     tag:
         - filter
 ---
----

 Issue Reference in Tracker: ~issue:80~

 ## Detailed Explanation

-Adds a **“New”** button to the filter configuration page.
-You can now edit any filter, change the name and any other coniguration you require and click the **“New”** button to create a new filter, effectively implementing the Duplicate Feature with ease.
+Adds a **"New"** button to the filter configuration page.
+You can now edit any filter, change the name and any other coniguration you require and click the **"New"** button to create a new filter, effectively implementing the Duplicate Feature with ease.

 ![](duplicatefilter.png?width=100%)